BSc Mental Health

 With the NHS being the largest employer in Wales and the focus of Mental Health on the Welsh and Central Government Agenda, this programme can help not only develop a strong set of employability skills that can help individuals enter a range of mental health-related professions but also provide an attractive opportunity for continuing professional development for those already working within these professional fields.

-The School of Psychology offers programmes accredited by the British Psychological Society for those wishing to pursue careers or postgraduate study in the field of Psychology.
+Within the academic discipline of Psychology, we offer a number of programmes accredited by the British Psychological Society for those wishing to pursue careers or postgraduate study in the field of Psychology.